QiulinChen0803/Data-Analyst-with-SQL-Server/README.md

 - Analyzed the need for managing triggers.
 Managing implies removing unused triggers and optimizing existing ones after a proper investigation

 ### Course 10: Improving Query Performance in SQL Server
+- Compared queries and said that based on the differences in time one would likely run slower or faster than the other.
+In reality, the time differences reported in the examples and exercises would be unnoticeable.
+In the real world, it would not be uncommon to work with large complex queries that run for ten minutes, one hour or more.
+This is where utilizing time statistics for query tuning performance is invaluable.
+- Provided a brief overview of query statistics, indexes, and execution plans.
+All of these are advanced topics with many entire books and websites devoted to each of these and other query performance tuning tools and commands.
+The use of SQL Server tools and commands discussed in this chapter may require elevated levels of database permissions.
+- Communicating with your database administrator about your requirements before starting a project that may require analyzing query performance.
+When trying to tune query performance with any of the tools and commands available in SQL Server, don’t just rely on one.
+Each one can provide a different insight, and often they complement one another.